-- a signed copy of the Grant Agreement/Decision, its annexes and other relevant information.
-Particular attention should be paid to the Description of the Action and the Budget; - the Final Financial Report (which includes a narrative and a financial section). - b) Final Financial Report and the Grant Agreement/Decision - The Final Financial Report must conform to the model annexed to the Grant Agreement/ Grant Decision; - The Final Financial Report should cover the Action or the Work Programme as a whole, regardless of which part of it is financed by the Agency. - c) Rules for Accounting and Record Keeping - The auditor examines whether the beneficiary has complied with the rules for accounting and record keeping in accordance with Articles II.19, II.20 and II.27.2 of the Grant Agreement/ General Conditions n° 19, 20 and 27.2 of the Grant Decision;; - The accounts kept by the beneficiary for the implementation of the Action must be accurate, up-to-date and exhaustive (including all expenditure and income); - The auditor examines whether the beneficiary has a double-entry book-keeping system; - The income and expenditure relating to the Action must be easily identifiable and verifiable;
+c) Final Financial Report and the Grant Agreement/Decision

+- The Final Financial Report must conform to the model in Annex XX of the Grant Agreement/Decision; - The Final Financial Report should cover the Action or the Work Programme as a whole, regardless of which part of it is financed by the Agency. - d) Rules for Accounting and Record Keeping

+- The auditor examines whether the beneficiary has complied with the rules for accounting and record keeping in accordance with Article XX of the General Conditions of the Grant Agreement/Decision; - The accounts kept by the beneficiary for the implementation of the Action must be accurate, up-to-date and exhaustive (including all expenditure and income); - The auditor examines whether the beneficiary has a double-entry book-keeping system; - The income and expenditure relating to the Action must be easily identifiable and verifiable; - [Delete if not applicable: The accounts must provide details of interest accrued on funds paid by the Agency].

-d) Exchange Rates
+e) Exchange Rates

-The auditor verifies that amounts of expenditure incurred in a currency other than the euro have been converted in accordance with the provisions of the Grant Agreement/ Grant Decision.
-Where the beneficiary is required to use the website of the Commission, this refers to InforEuro23.
+The auditor verifies that amounts of expenditure incurred in a currency other than the euro have been converted in accordance with the provisions of Article XX of the Grant Agreement/Decision.
+Where the beneficiary is required to use the website of the Commission, this refers to InforEuro.